Peter-St/Android-UVC-Camera/README.md

 - To know how big be a Frame should be, you can look at the output of the controll transfer of the camera in the log: maxVideoFrameSize, This value is returned from the camera and should be the valid frame size (The value is calculated by Imagewidth x Imagehight x 2).

-The IsochronousRead1 class shows you how the frames are structered by the camera.
+The ReadOneFrame method shows you how the frames are structered by the camera.
 Different camerasetting == Different Frame structers.
 Try it out with different setting and look at the output.
 The eof hint shows the framesize in the log.
 For valid camera settings the size should be the same as maxFrameSize value of the controlltransfer.

-Output method Isoread: (Controltransfer)
+Output from the controltransfer method:
 Thirst the program will send a controlltransfer to your camera device.
-The output of it looks as following:
+The output maybe looks as following:
 Initial streaming parms: hint=0x0 format=1 frame=1 frameInterval=2000000 keyFrameRate=0 pFrameRate=0 compQuality=0 compWindowSize=0 delay=0 maxVideoFrameSize=0 maxPayloadTransferSize=0
 Probed streaming parms: hint=0x0 format=1 frame=1 frameInterval=2000000 keyFrameRate=0 pFrameRate=0 compQuality=0 compWindowSize=0 delay=0 maxVideoFrameSize=614400 maxPayloadTransferSize=3000
 Final streaming parms: hint=0x0 format=1 frame=1 frameInterval=2000000 keyFrameRate=0 pFrameRate=0 compQuality=0 compWindowSize=0 delay=0 maxVideoFrameSize=614400 maxPayloadTransferSize=3000